-In sleep mode, your work is saved to memory.
-The storage drive, and the computer display are turned off.
-When your computer resumes to normal operation, your work is restored within seconds.
+In sleep mode, your work is saved to memory, and then the storage drive and the computer display are turned off.
+When your computer wakes up, your work is restored within seconds.

-To put your computer into sleep mode, do the following:
+To put your computer into sleep mode, press Fn+4.